 A panel is a small group of Marijuana Anonymous members that convenes at an institution to speak about recovery.
-Each panel member shares experience, strength, and hope by telling their own story: what it was like, what happened, and what it is like now, with the emphasis on recovery.
+Each panel member shares experience, strength, and hope by telling his or her own story: what it was like, what happened, and what it is like now, with the emphasis on recovery.